phac-nml/irida/doc/downloads/index.md

 You can connect to the IRIDA web interface by opening your web browser and navigating to <http://localhost:48888/irida/>.
 The virtual appliance is configured to proxy traffic on port `48888` to port `80` in the virtual environment.

+You can log into the web interface for the first time using the username `admin` and the password `password1`.
+You will be prompted to change the password the first time you log in.

 You can see the Galaxy web interface by opening your web browser and navigating to <http://localhost:49999/>.
 The virtual appliance is configured to proxy traffic on port `49999` to port `9090` in the virtual environment.
 We encourage you to take a look around with Galaxy, but do not change any tools or configuration settings -- this instance of Galaxy is configured for internal workflow execution in IRIDA.

 #### Connecting with an uploader tool